 2. What is reached: The compelling question becomes: What conduct doesn't Proposed Rule 8.4(7) reach?
-Virtually everything a lawyer does can be characterized as conduct while interacting with others while engaged in the practice of law.40 Much of a lawyer's social life can be viewed as business development and opportunities to cultivate relationships with current clients or gain exposure to new clients.
-See infra at pp. 13-17.
+Virtually everything a lawyer does can be characterized as conduct while interacting with others while engaged in the practice of law.59 Much of a lawyer's social life can be viewed as business development and opportunities to cultivate relationships with current clients or gain exposure to new clients.